kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

   <figcaption>registry.json and shadcn build</figcaption>
 </figure>

+You can now turn any public GitHub repository into a registry.
+Registry items are not limited to components or React code.
+They can include any files from your repository: https://ui.shadcn.com/docs/registry/github

 We also need to know what does `cva (class-variance-authority)` do.
 It basically is a function, that allows us to define variants for the element we want to style.
 A simple variant definition has a name and a list of possible values, each with a list of classes that should apply.

 ```jsx